NCAR/VAPOR/docs/usage/sliceRenderer.rst

 Specialized Controls
 --------------------

-The Slice Renderer contains a *Quality* adjustment parameter in the Appearance tab.
-This renderer operates by sampling data values along a plane.
-The *Quality* parameter will increase the sampling rate used in generating the Slice.
+The Slice Renderer contains a *N Samples* adjustment parameter in the Appearance tab.
+This renderer operates by sampling data values along the X and Y axis of a plane.
+The *N Samples* parameter will increase the sampling rate used both axes for generating the Slice.